jormaechea/lllog/README.md

 - `error`
 - `fatal`

-You can also use you're own log handler:
+You can also use you're own log handler (it must implement the five log levels in order to prevent your app from crashing):

 ```js
 const logger = require('lllog')('error', myHandler);